gitlabhq/omnibus-gitlab/doc/common_installation_problems/README.md

 By default, Unicorn listens at TCP address 127.0.0.1:8080.
 Nginx listens on port 80 (HTTP) and/or 443 (HTTPS) on all interfaces.

-The ports for Redis, PostgreSQL and Unicorn can be overriden in `/etc/gitlab/gitlab.rb` as follows:
+The ports for Redis, PostgreSQL and Unicorn can be overridden in `/etc/gitlab/gitlab.rb` as follows:

 ```ruby